bormaxi8080/osint-timeline/DRAFT.md

 The solution to the "Havana syndrome".
 How the GRU cripples American diplomats with secret weapons: https://theins.ru/politika/270420

+Finding people with their faces.
+The story of Daniela Klette went around the world as an example where new facial recognition databanks can unearth identities even for those, who hide for 30 years.
+A short OSINT review for online investigators: https://techjournalism.medium.com/finding-people-with-their-faces-07dc4b31d271

 ----

 The Gemini ecosystem represents Google's most capable AI.
 Our Gemini models are built from the ground up for multimodality - reasoning seamlessly across text, images, audio, video, and code: https://deepmind.google/technologies/gemini/#introduction